-2.08 Evaluations
+5.2.07 Evaluations

 - A. Evaluation: The primary purpose of evaluation is to provide continuous improvement in the quality of service to the community/students/staff of the District. - B. Procedures and Instruments: The District will orient all new employees regarding evaluation procedures and instruments.
-If an instrument is changed, all affected employees will be reoriented. - C. Frequency: The frequency of evaluations shall be annually. - D. Receipt of Evaluation: Each employee shall receive a copy of his or her evaluation.
-The employee will be expected to sign his or her evaluation but only to acknowledge receipt of the same. - E. Comments, Disputes: The employee may respond in writing with his or her comments attached to the completed evaluation. - F. Employee Evaluations for Compensation Level Advancement: It is a requirement of the District Compensation Plan for an employee to earn a satisfactory evaluation in order to be eligible for level advancement on the salary schedule.
+If an instrument is changed, all affected employees will be reoriented. - C. Frequency: The frequency of evaluations shall be annually. - D. Receipt of Evaluation: Each employee shall receive a copy of their evaluation.
+The employee will be expected to sign their evaluation but only to acknowledge receipt of the same. - E. Comments, Disputes: The employee may respond in writing with their comments attached to the completed evaluation. - F. Employee Evaluations for Compensation Level Advancement: It is a requirement of the District Compensation System Plan for an employee to earn a satisfactory evaluation in order to be eligible for level advancement on the salary schedule.
 A satisfactory evaluation is defined as the evaluation document having the box "Satisfactory" marked.
 Supervisory notes indicating areas for improvement or focus does not indicate an unsatisfactory evaluation.

-2.09 Post-Employment Benefits
+5.2.08 Post-Employment Benefits